WiIIiam278/HuskClaims/docs/Config.md

     # Whether to hook into WorldGuard to provide a flag to deny claiming in WorldGuard regions
     enabled: true
   geyser:
-    # Whether to hook into Geyser to ensure Bedrock users can see claim highlights
+    # Whether to hook into Geyser to let Bedrock users highlight claims.
+Requires Floodgate installed.
     enabled: true
   map:
     # Whether to hook into Dynmap, BlueMap, or Pl3xMap to show claims on the map